HarryElSuzio/sawu_hookers/README.md

 ## Dependencies
 - [Mythic Notifications](https://forum.fivem.net/t/dev-resource-mythic-notifications/587071)
+Make sure you have the latest release of mythic_notify.
+I am using the new function to draw notifications in this script.

 ## Credits
 The UI i used is based on a resource @Xander1988 and @darkzygb made, i cant remember what resource but i have to give them all the credits for it.